The phrase “change is the essence of life” often is used to encourage people to accept changes that happened in their lives – or to solicit changes.

 Imagine a tree with leaves.
 You pick a leaf from the tree and put it on a desk.
 After some time, the leaf on the desk is brown and dry.
 It has wilted.
 All leaves on the tree, the wilted leaf’s siblings so to say, are still green and vivid.

-Decay is a change.
-But it is a change that opposes life.
+Wilting is a change.
+The leaf falls apart.
+It decays.
+But this change opposes life.
 Therefore, change can’t be the essence of life.

 Why do the leaves on the tree not wilt?